getodk/central-frontend/CONTRIBUTING.md

 ### Alerts

 We use the [`Alert`](/src/components/alert.vue) component to render an alert.
 Only a single alert is shown at a time &mdash; either at the top of the viewport or, if a modal is shown, at the top of the modal.
-Either way, the data for the alert is stored in the [`alert` module](/src/store/modules/alert.js) of the Vuex store.
-To display an alert, a component can use the `$alert()` global utility.
+Either way, the data for the alert is stored in the [`alert` object](/src/alert.js) in the container.
+To display an alert, a component can inject `alert`.

 ### Internationalization